Position

 Q: How many leaves does Philadelphus coronarius typically have?

-A: The number of leaves can vary, but you can expect a great number of lush green leaves on a healthy shrub, contributing to its overall dense appearance!
+A: The number of leaves can vary, but you can expect many lush green leaves on a healthy shrub, contributing to its dense appearance!

 Q: Is Philadelphus coronarius easy to grow for beginners?

 A: Absolutely!
-The Common Mock Orange is quite easy to grow, especially if you follow some basic care tips.
-It’s a perfect choice for beginner gardeners seeking a lovely and fragrant shrub!
+The Common Mock Orange is easy to grow, especially if you follow basic care tips.
+It’s perfect for beginner gardeners seeking a lovely and fragrant shrub!